SHARP: An Adaptable, Energy-Efficient Accelerator for Recurrent Neural Network: Related Work

-In this paper, we mainly target dense and uncompressed LSTM models.
+In this paper, we mainly target dense and uncompressed RNN models.
 Furthermore, we consider that all the synaptic weights fit on-chip for one layer execution, similar to E-PUR~\cite{DBLP:journals/corr/abs-1711-07480} and BrainWave~\cite{8416814}.
 Other designs, such as ESE~\cite{DBLP:journals/corr/MiaoGM15} and C-LSTM~\cite{DBLP:journals/corr/abs-1803-06305}, take another approach that tries to pipeline the memory fetches with the LSTM computations in order to hide the latency of accessing off-chip data.
 However, we observe that such design schemes cannot provide good scalability and performance efficiency with high amount of parallelism, resulting in low utilization.
-We build LSTM-Sharp in a way to optimize for various purposes from wearables to mobile systems and cloud networks.
+We build SHARP in a way to optimize for various purposes from wearables to mobile systems and cloud networks.
 Also, we ensure that it achieves a scalable performance for a range of models.
-On the other hand, NPUs are mainly designed for performing a range of neural networks, and therefore are not customized to the needs of each one.

-Apart from FGPA and ASIC, researchers and practitioners are also looking into using GPUs for LSTM~\cite{persistentrnnbaidu, munich-cuda-rnn, cuDnn}.
+Apart from FGPA and ASIC, researchers and practitioners are also looking into using GPUs for RNN~\cite{persistent/rnn/baidu, munich-cuda-rnn, cuDnn}.
 They are mainly designed for maximizing training throughput, whereas the GPU utilization is limited by insufficient parallelism when the model size and batch size are small, which is difficult to make full usage of massive GPU cores.